 CCASA Board of Directors

 The members of CCASA’s Board of Directors are elected from and by the agency’s membership.
 The Board of Directors consists of 5-6 elected individuals who work closely with CCASA’s Executive Director and leadership team (but are not involved in the day to day work of the agency) to establish the strategic direction of the agency so to ensure the strongest service and program delivery for our community members and CCASA clients and accountability and ongoing growth for the organization

-Leigh Anne Sturmy – Vice President
+Leigh Anne Sturmy – President

 Leigh Anne Sturmy provides a variety of valuation-related services.
-She has valuation experience working with both public and private companies across many industries relating to mergers and acquisitions, diverstitures, purchase-price allocations, intangible assets, income tax reorganizations and other financial reporting services.
+She has valuation experience working with both public and private companies across many industries relating to mergers and acquisitions, divestitures, purchase-price allocations, intangible assets, income tax reorganizations and other financial reporting services.
 Leigh Anne joined the Valuation & Business Modelling Group in 2007.
 Before joining the Group, Leigh Anne worked in Ernst & Young’s audit practice for six years in both Halifax and Calgary.
 She holds her CA and Chartered Business Valuator designations as well as a Bachelor of Science and a Bachelor of Business Administration from Saint Francis Xavier University.

-Desmond (Des) Biss – Director
+Desmond (Des) Biss – Vice President

 Desmond Biss holds a Bachelor of Commerce Degree with a Major in Marketing and is a certified Change Management practitioner.
 He has lead a versatile career in Oil & Gas operations, Marketing Communications, and in Telecom leadership roles focused on enhancing customer experience through continuous improvement and effective change strategy.
 He is presently establishing himself as a consultant to aid organizations in growing value by addressing the people side of change and by promoting adoption and usage of change solutions.